knpuniversity/javascript/knpu/ep1-basics/window-global-vars.md

 say `window.RepLogApp`.

 Back in the template, I'll delete the `console.log()` for Helper, and then go back and refresh.
 It works!
-No error in the console, and delete still works.
+No error in the console, and delete does its job!

 ## What is this window?